numpy/numpy/doc/neps/nep-0019-rng-policy.rst

 while maintaining the stream was to apply some form of versioning.
 That is, every time we make a stream change in one of the distributions, we increment some version number somewhere.  ``numpy.random`` would keep all past versions of the code, and there would be a way to get the old versions.

+We will not be doing this.
+If one needs to get the exact bit-for-bit results from a given version of ``numpy``, whether one uses random numbers or not, one should use the exact version of ``numpy``.

-Proposals of how to do this exactly varied widely, but we will not exhaustively list them here.
+Proposals of how to do RNG versioning varied widely, and we will not exhaustively list them here.
 We spent years going back and forth on these designs and were not able to find one that sufficed.
 Let that time lost, and more importantly, the contributors that we lost while we dithered, serve as evidence against the notion.

 Concretely, adding in versioning makes maintenance of ``numpy.random`` difficult.
 Necessarily, we would be keeping lots of versions of the same code